Chahat08/Chahat08.github.io/_projects/4_project.md

     </div>
 </div>
 <div class="caption">
     Left, we have mapping results in the Silo for (a) VC and (b) protein-folding structure.
 Insets show the full texture and the missing information recovered by the mapping highlighted in green.
-Right, Our mapping reveals a polyp in virtual colonoscopy which was otherwise hidden in the \textit{floor} of the Silo. (a) VC scene mapped on the Silo using our conformal+OT method.
+Right, Our mapping reveals a polyp in virtual colonoscopy which was otherwise hidden in the floor of the Silo. (a) VC scene mapped on the Silo using our conformal+OT method.
 The green region highlights recovered information. (b) VC scene without mapping.
 </div>